Introduction

 Contamination of PCR

-Conventional PCR is the gold standard for screening and detecting a wide scope of scientific areas of interest due to its promising results.
+Due to its promising results, conventional PCR is the gold standard for screening and detecting a wide scope of scientific areas of interest.
 Adequate handling following PCR procedure is imperative for proper assessment of amplicon.[6]
-However, in conventional PCR, post-procedural improper handling can lead to the proliferation of amplicon within the laboratories.[6]
+However, in conventional PCR, post-procedural improper handling can lead to the proliferation of amplicons within the laboratories.[6]

 To prevent contamination of PCR, it is crucial to have a designated area of the laboratory exclusive for PCR testing to limit unnecessary turbulence within the area.[5]
-Face masks, gloves, and hair caps should be worn at all times in the laboratory to prevent the occurrence of contamination.[5]
-Preparation and storage of solutions in equipment such as pipettes, glassware, and plasticware should not be contaminated or exposed with DNA.[5]
+Face masks, gloves, and hair caps should always be worn in the laboratory to prevent contamination.[5]
+Preparation and storage of solutions in equipment such as pipettes, glassware, and plasticware should not be contaminated or exposed to DNA.[5]

-A specific section in a freezer, that is closest to the laminar flow hood, should contain enzymes and buffers.[5]
+A specific section in a freezer closest to the laminar flow hood should contain enzymes and buffers.[5]
 Use of any reagents should be discarded immediately.[5]
-A laminar flow hood with ultraviolet (UV) lights is the ideal location in a laboratory to perform PCR.[10]
-Equipment such as pipettes, sterile gloves, and microcentrifuge should be present within the laminar flow hood.[5]
+A laminar flow hood with ultraviolet lights is the ideal location in a laboratory to perform PCR.[10]
+Equipment such as pipettes, sterile gloves, and microcentrifuge should be in the laminar flow hood.[5]

-Automatic pipettes are known to cause contamination, thus, positive displacement pipettes should be employed for proper handling of the reagents.[5]
-Any laboratory equipment that is disposable such as pipette tips and tubes should not be autoclaved prior to use.[5]
-Additionally, disposable equipment should be used directly from its respective packaging.[5]
+Automatic pipettes are known to cause contamination.
+Thus, positive displacement pipettes should be used for the proper handling of the reagents.[5]
+Any disposable laboratory equipment, such as pipette tips and tubes, should not be autoclaved before use.[5]
+In addition, disposable equipment should be used directly from its respective packaging.[5]

-Prior to using microcentrifuge tubes consisting of reagents exclusively for PCR, centrifugation is necessitated for approximately 10 seconds to allow the fluid to settle at the bottom of the tube preventing the occurrence of contamination.[5]
-Post amplification techniques should be completed at a laboratory bench as opposed to the designated area for PCR testing.[5]
+Before using microcentrifuge tubes consisting of reagents exclusively for PCR, centrifugation is required for approximately 10 seconds to allow the fluid to settle at the bottom of the tube, preventing contamination.[5]
+Post-amplification techniques should be completed at a laboratory bench instead of the designated area for PCR testing.[5]

 Enhancing Healthcare Team Outcomes

-Efficient use of PCR by the interprofessional healthcare team can lead to early detection of bacterial and viral pathogens prompting earlier treatments.
-This can also further aid in preventing antibiotic resistance and viral outbreaks, respectively.
-The interprofessional health care team comprises a primary care physician, pathologist, infectious disease specialist, lab technician, and nurses.
+Efficient use of PCR by the interprofessional healthcare team can lead to early detection of bacterial and viral pathogens, prompting earlier treatments.
+This approach can also further aid in preventing antibiotic resistance and viral outbreaks, respectively.
+The interprofessional healthcare team comprises a primary care clinician, pathologist, infectious disease specialist, lab technician, and nurses.

-The polymerase chain reaction is a nucleic acid amplification testing procedure that consists of denaturing, renaturing, elongating, and amplifying a short segment of DNA or RNA.
-This is implemented by incorporating DNA I polymerase, which is derived from Thermus aquaticus, also known as Taq polymerase.
-Taq polymerase consists of thermostable properties preventing the irreversible alteration of the DNA or RNA physical and chemical properties, making it ideal for the highly sensitive polymerase chain reaction procedure for diagnosing a wide range of bacterial and viral infections, as well as screening genetic diseases.
+The PCR is a nucleic acid amplification technique that involves denaturing, renaturing, elongating, and amplifying a short segment of DNA or RNA.
+This process utilizes DNA polymerase derived from Thermus aquaticus, commonly known as Taq polymerase.
+Taq polymerase has thermostable properties that prevent the irreversible alteration of the DNA or RNA's physical and chemical properties, making it ideal for the susceptible PCR method for diagnosing a wide range of bacterial and viral infections and screening genetic diseases.

-Laboratory technicians should be fully trained in the safe handling and use of samples to ensure quality and prevent contamination.
-Face masks, gloves, and hair caps should be worn at all times in the laboratory.
-Storage of solutions in their respective equipment (pipettes, glassware, plasticware) should be done with caution to prevent DNA from being exposed and contaminated.
-The interprofessional team of healthcare providers should be up to date with the latest guidelines and management strategies for patients with confirmed communicable diseases.
+Laboratory technicians should be fully trained in safely handling and using samples to ensure quality and prevent contamination.
+Face masks, gloves, and hair caps should always be worn in the laboratory.
+Storage of solutions in their respective equipment, such as pipettes, glassware, and plasticware, should be performed with caution to prevent DNA from being exposed and contaminated.
+The interprofessional team should be up to date with the latest guidelines and management strategies for patients with confirmed communicable diseases.

 This integrated team-based approach provides care coordination from all interprofessional team members to further advance the health of patients suffering from infectious diseases.
-Patients should also be thoroughly informed on laboratory findings and counseled on preventative measures, and the importance of medication compliance is needed.
+Patients should also be thoroughly informed on laboratory findings and counseled on preventative measures and the importance of medication compliance.
 Patients should also be educated on disease transmission and preventive measures they can incorporate to ensure public health and safety.
-Continuous communication between the healthcare team and their patients can help form a therapeutic alliance to prevent complications and spread of communicable disease, ensure patient and public safety, and preserve the quality of life.
+Continuous communication between the healthcare team and their patients can help form a therapeutic alliance to prevent complications and spread of infectious disease, ensure patient and public safety, and preserve the quality of life.

 References